EQUAL EMPLOYMENT OPPORTUNITY COMMISSION

 A multi-establishment employer (i.e., an employer conducting business at more than one establishment) is required to submit all the following types of reports:5

 Type 2 Consolidated Report (Type 2 Report): All multi-establishment employers must submit a Type 2 Consolidated Report.
 The Type 2 Report must include demographic data for all employees of the employer (i.e., all employees at headquarters as well as all establishments) categorized by race/ethnicity, sex, and job category.
 In other words, the total number of employees indicated on the Type 3 Headquarters Report, PLUS the applicable establishment reports (i.e., Type 4 Establishment and/or Type 8 Establishment Reports) MUST equal the total number of employees shown on the Type 2 Consolidated Report.
+For the purposes of this report, the term parent corporation refers to any corporation which owns all or the majority stock of another corporation so that the latter relates to it as a subsidiary.

 Type 3 Headquarters Report (Type 3 Report): All multi-establishment employers must submit a Type 3 Headquarters Report.
 The Type 3 Headquarters Report must include demographic data for all employees working at the main office site (i.e., headquarters) of the employer, as well as any remote employees who report to the employer’s headquarters categorized by race/ethnicity, sex, and job category.
 A Type 3 Report must be submitted even if there are fewer than 50 employees working at and/or reporting to the headquarters location.